HirenKodwani/Jarvis-AI-Assistant2.0-Beta-/README.md

 How to Use
 Visit 👉 https://majestic-pie-66c8e8.netlify.app/

-Click the 🎙️ mic or say "Jarvis"
+Click the 🎙️ mic and say "Jarvis"

 Speak commands like: